tozlukozmos/tozlukozmos/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Abdulkadir
 ==================================================================================================================================

-Jr. Frontend Developer
+Junior Mobile Developer
 ----------------------

-I have been working with frontend technologies for 2 years.
+I have been working with frontend and mobile technologies for 3 years.

 * 🌍  I'm based in Turkey
 * 🖥️  See my portfolio at [tozlukozmos](http://https://tozlukozmos.github.io)